lucasmontano/lucasmontano/README.md

 ### What I'm working on 👨‍💻

-📱 Currently building a Duolingo for Tech <br>
+📱 Building a Duolingo for Tech <br>
 You can watch me building LIVE on [Twitch](https://www.twitch.tv/lucas_montano) and contribute on [Github](https://github.com/lucasmontano/learn-tech) <br>

+🚀 Reinventing Communication between Employer and Non-Desk Employees at [Speakap](https://www.speakap.com/) <br>

 ### Find me elsewhere 🌎